 The NHS offers hearing screening for all newborn babies in their first few weeks.
 Early diagnosis increases their chances of good communication and language development.

-Professionals who specialise in ASD and hearing impairment do not always agree on the best approaches.
+Professionals who specialise in autism and hearing impairment do not always agree on the best approaches.
 But many professionals have found that when parents teach their child sign language at an early stage, it can help them to communicate and assist their learning as they grow up.
 Some communication approaches to try include: visual supports, objects of reference, British Sign Language (BSL) and Makaton.

 Find out more about deafness, hearing loss and hearing impairment from Action on Hearing Loss (0808 808 0123).